Portugal in 2 Weeks

 Walk around the church uphill to the Miradouro das Portas do Sol.
 On the far left you’ll see the huge Monastery of Sao Vincente constructed in the 1600s by King Philip II of Spain.
 Grab a snack and drink at the kiosk cafe next to the statue of St Vincent and enjoy the view.

-Head into the Museum and School of Portuguese Decorative Arts, a palace filled with art from the 15th-18th century and a lovely glimpse into an aristocratic household from that era.
+Head into the Museum and School of Portuguese Decorative Arts, a manor filled with art from the 15th-18th century and a lovely glimpse into an aristocratic household from that era.
 If the kiosk was too crowded, this museum offers a lovely interior courtyard where you can grab a bite.

-From the museum, head downhill down the stairs of Rua Norberto de Araujo, passing a cartoon mural of Lisbon’s history and the eight century fortified wall on the right which was originally the boundary of Moorish Lisbon.
+From the museum, head downhill down the stairs of Rua Norberto de Araujo, passing a cartoon mural of Lisbon’s history and the eighth century fortified wall on the right which was originally the boundary of Moorish Lisbon.
 Head all the way down to Largo de Sao Miguel, which is a slice of life of the Alfama neighborhood, surrounded by a labyrinth of medieval streets, laundry hanging off “one-and-a-half-hand” balconies, and plastic flowers and banners strung across the streets from the popular annual celebrations of St. Anthony in June and downtown Lisboa race.

 Praca do Comercio is a large, lovely, and lively square, filled with restaurants spilling onto the square and is the gateway to Lisbon where ships used to sell their goods.
 Prior to the earthquake it was the site of Portugal’s royal palace.
 Now government ministries surround the square.
 The statue in the center is of Jose I, the king who gave government control to his chief minister the Marques de Pombal.
 Facing towards the city you’ll see the Arch of Triumph.
 If you’re ready for lunch, grab one at many of the restaurants (Martinho da Arcada is a good option) surrounding the square.
 Or head to the Wines of Portugal Tasting Room to sample local wines.

 Head through the big arch up the Rua Augusta along the characteristic black-and-white cobbled sidewalk made of mosaic limestone and basalt cobbles.
 At the Rua do Comercia you can see the Lisbon Cathedral.
 Take a quick side stroll if you want to see it.
-Built in 1150 it is the original church in Lisbon and located on the site of a former mosque.
+Built in 1150, it is the original church in Lisbon and located on the site of a former mosque.

 Continue on to the Rua da Vitoria, turn right and walk to the Rua da Prata where you’ll see the Church of St. Nicholas, whose exterior is covered with green tiles (and the fancy tiled buildings right near by it).

-Next continue to Praca da Figueira which was once the site of a large hospital destroyed in the earthquake.
+Next continue to Praca da Figueira, which was once the site of a large hospital destroyed in the earthquake.
 In the 1880s it was filled with a large iron-framed market.
 Today it’s a square that serves as a transportation hub.
 In the center is a statue of King Joao I on horse.
 Stop by the historic Confeitaria Nacional to grab a sweet.

-Grab a drink at The Queen Ale (if you’re in the mood for a beer), By the Wine orWines of Portugal Tasting Room (if you’re in the mood for wine) or any of the park kiosks (try a porto tonico).
+Grab a drink at The Queen Ale (if you’re in the mood for a beer), By the Wine, orWines of Portugal Tasting Room (if you’re in the mood for wine) or any of the park kiosks (try a porto tonico).

 Then grab dinner at one of our recommended Lisbon restaurants (tonight is a decent night to head to Petisco Saloio or Cervejaria Ramiro).